How Malia Obama Is Gracefully Holding It Together as Harvard's Most Famous Freshman After Growing Up in the White House

 And while it's only been a day, we aren't expecting a rash of rebellion coming from Malia's corner of Harvard Yard.

-However, not that many first sons and daughters lived full-time in the White House, Malia and Sasha Obamabeing the first young girls to reside there since Chelsea Clinton, and Barron Trump being the first adolescent son in residence since John F. Kennedy Jr. Still, like with any child who grew up in extremely abnormal circumstances, no matter how much their parents strived to make it "normal," And even if they were already grown when their dads were president, at the end of the day any first son or daughter is only human.
+Not every first son and daughter lived full-time in the White House.
+Malia and Sasha Obamaare the first young girls to reside there since Chelsea Clinton, and Barron Trump is the first adolescent son in residence since John F. Kennedy Jr. But for the ones who did, as it is with any child who grows up in extremely abnormal circumstances, no matter how much their parents strive to make it "normal," it isn't—and in this day and age, it takes a deliberate retreat from public life to shake the media's interest once they're interested.
+And even if they were already out of the house when their dads became president, at the end of the day any first kid (or teenager) is still human and subject to making mistakes that invariably will draw an oversized amount of attention.

-George W. Bush's twins, Jenna and Barbara Bush were already in college by the time he and Laura Bush moved into the White House in 2001—and they were far away, in Austin, Texas, when they were both cited for underage drinking in what was the second incident that year for Jenna.
+George W. Bush's twins, Jenna and Barbara Bush were already in college by the time he and Laura Bush moved into the White House in 2001—and it was a juicy story when both were cited in Texas for underage drinking in what was the second incident that year for Jenna.

 "I think the American people agree with the president that it is his purview, even as president of the United States to have private moments with his family," White House press secretary Ari Fleischer said at the time.
 "That includes his two 19-year-old daughters.
 And like any parent raising a child, they expect the right to talk privately with their children no matter what position they hold in life."

-Barbara and Jenna indeed turned out just fine after graduating from Yale and University of Texas, Austin, respectively.
+Ultimately Barbara and Jenna turned out just fine after graduating from Yale and University of Texas, Austin, respectively.

 Cynthia Johnson/The LIFE Images Collection/Getty Images